-The results of the Performance Audit confirmed that Measure E General Obligation Bond funds were appropriately spent on specific projects approved by the voters (see page 13).
-The auditors performed eight procedures to fulfill the Performance Audit requirements included in Proposition 39 and the California Constitution.
+The results of the Performance Audit confirmed that Measure E General Obligation Bond funds were appropriately spent on specific projects approved by the voters (see page 14).
+The auditors performed seven procedures to fulfill the Performance Audit requirements included in Proposition 39 and the California Constitution.
 These procedures confirmed the following:

 - 1. The District properly accounted for the bond funds separately in the accounting records.
-The District expended \$20,986,755 of General Obligation Bond funds in 2020-2021, for a total of \$82,689,622 since the inception of the bonds. - 2.
+The District expended \$21,486,405 of General Obligation Bond funds in 2021-2022, for a total of \$104,176,027 since the inception of the bonds. - 2.
 The District followed approved appropriate procedures related to disbursement of Measure E funds.
-The Auditors tested 54% of all expenditures incurred and reviewed the associated purchase orders, approved invoices, bid documentation, contracts, and budgets. - 3.
-The District appropriately charged one employee's salary and benefits to General Obligation Bond funds, as that employee provided direct oversight to Measure E projects.
-A schedule was prepared of all costs incurred in Fiscal Year 2020-2021 as well as inception-to-date expenditures.
+The Auditors tested 71% of all expenditures incurred and reviewed the associated purchase orders, approved invoices, bid documentation, contracts, and budgets. - The District appropriately charged all expenditure in accordance with the voterapproved bond project list and all expenditures and contracts and bids were supported by invoices with evidence of proper approval and documentation of receipting goods or services. - 4.
+The District's planned capital improvement projects are detailed on page 19 of the audit report for an estimated total of \$287 million.
+These projects are projected to be funded with \$143 million in Measure E General Obligation Bond funds, and \$144 million in contributions from other sources, primarily Measure M General Obligation Bond funds.

-- 4. The District's planned capital improvement projects are detailed on page 18 of the audit report for an estimated total of \$269 million.
-These projects are projected to be funded with \$142 million in Measure E General Obligation Bond funds, and \$127 million in contributions from other sources, primarily Measure M General Obligation Bond funds. - 5.
-As of June 30, 2021, the following Measure E General Obligation Bond funds available:
+5. As of June 30, 2022, the following Measure E General Obligation Bond funds available: